emadghaffari/go-chat/README.md

 # go-chat
-go-chat is simple chat service
+go-chat is a simple chat service